halilozel1903/SwiftProgramming/README.md

 # SwiftProgramming
-It is a project that describes the basics of Swift programming.
+It's a project that describes the basics of Swift Programming.